mlynch018/cs1580/README.md

 # cs1580
-My solutions to the introduction to C++ lab class.
+My solutions to the introduction to C++ lab.
 In each directory, there is a PDF containing descriptions of every file.

 Lab 2: Debugging.